-See Sexual Offenses (other), Level IV, for obscene or lewd material.
-Administrators must contact Miami-Dade Schools Police for any criminal conduct regardless of whether Schools Police Automated by telephone.

-If the victim of a crime requests a police report, the principal or designee must report the incident to the Miami-Dade Schools Police.
+- \ See Sexual Offenses (Other), Level IV, for obscene or lewd material. - Administrators must contact Miami-Dade Schools Police for any criminal conduct regardless of whether Schools Police Automated Reporting (SPAR) is indicated. - ➤ If the victim of a crime requests a police report, the principal or designee must report the incident to the Miami-Dade Schools Police.